Semantics-Empowered Communication: A Tutorial-cum-Survey: Toward Semantic Level SemCom

-LSTM enabled JSCC for text transmission \cite{farsad2018deep} belongs to one of the pioneering works, which is capable of preserving semantic information by embedding semantically similar sentences located in a closer semantic space, and recovering the transmitted sentence in terms of the WER rather than the bit error rate (BER).
-Compared with the traditional end-to-end optimization, \cite{farsad2018deep} shows the great potential of JSCC-based SemCom, especially in scenarios with a sentence encoded by a small number of bits.
+LSTM enabled JSCC for text transmission \cite{farsad2018deep}, i.e., DeepNN, belongs to one of the pioneering works, which is capable of preserving semantic information by embedding semantically similar sentences located in a closer semantic space, and recovering the transmitted sentence in terms of the WER rather than the bit error rate (BER).
+Compared with the traditional end-to-end optimization, \cite{farsad2018deep} shows the great potential of JSCC-based SemCom, especially in scenarios with sentences encoded by a small number of bits.
 Although the concept of SemCom is not mentioned in \cite{farsad2018deep}, the idea of semantic extraction and preservation has been put forward and greatly inspires later researchers.